ESL Activities and Games | Teaching conditionals

 An ESL lesson plan for teaching conditionals to intermediate level students (B1).
 Use this as a stand-alone ESL lesson plan, or to supplement an existing one on a similar or related topic.
-The best way to view this content is through the TEFL Handbook app.
-So if you have an iOS or Android device, be sure to check it out.

 The board work below shows one way that we can introduce this topic.
 Step through each of the conditionals, explaining their functional use and demonstrating some examples.
 Use the colour-coded text to give you an idea of how the student-teacher interaction should play out.
 Try to elicit further examples to confirm that your students have understood the points that you have presented.

 Students work individually to make conditional sentences from a list of scenarios.

 Add the following statements to the board and tell your students to use conditional constructions to create sentences with a similar meaning.
 Before they begin, elicit the solution to the first statement and add it to the board.